 "Zero@wavefunction" by Victoria Vesna and James Gimzewski. (copyright: Victoria Vesna and James Gimzewski)

 Leonardo/The International Society for the Arts, Sciences and Technology (Leonardo/ISAST) is recognized as a global leader in the interdisciplinary world of art/science/technology.
-For more than 40 years Leonardo has promoted and publicized the work of creative individuals who look beyond the barriers that separate the arts and sciences, focusing instead on the strengths that emerge from cross- fertilization among disciplines.
+For nearly 50 years Leonardo has promoted and publicized the work of creative individuals who look beyond the barriers that separate the arts and sciences, focusing instead on the strengths that emerge from cross-fertilization among disciplines.

 Today we see heightened awareness and interest in these hybridized practices, as the challenges facing society become increasingly complex.
 Our programs and activities reflect the exploding interest in this evolving field:

 Building on its renowned scholarly print publications, The Leonardo Publishing Program has grown to include online and electronic publishing initiatives that reach out to a broader audience.
 Current explorations include projects in interactive and emerging media, encompassing both open participation and peer-review practices, to meet the needs and interests of the Leonardo community.
 Publications include Leonardo and Leonardo Music Journal (in print and on-line) and the Leonardo Book Series (all published by the MIT Press); and the digital/electronic publications Leonardo Electronic Almanac, Leonardo On-Line, Leonardo eBooks, Leonardo Reviews, Leonardo Statements and Leonardo Abstracts Service (LABS).
 The Leonardo Archives encompass 45 years of articles that provide a history of ground-breaking work by thousands of artists, scientists, technologists and theorists.